Bedrock-OSS/bedrock-wiki/docs/blocks/vanilla-block-models.md

 ## Applying Vanilla Models

-Vanilla block models are applied in the same way as [custom block models](/blocks/block-models), using the [geometry](/blocks/block-components#geometry) component, with textures defined through [material instances](/blocks/block-components#material-instances):
+Vanilla block models are applied in the same way as [custom block models](/blocks/block-models), using the [geometry](/blocks/block-components#geometry) component, with textures defined in [material instances](/blocks/block-components#material-instances):

 <CodeHeader>minecraft:block > components</CodeHeader>